ca-scribner/Udacity-Data-Engineering-Capstone/readme.md

 * Store raw data:
     * (by human interaction): Transfer NOAA Iowa weather data for 2012-2018 to AWS S3, stored as yearly CSV files
+    * (by human interaction): Transfer US population data for 2000 and 2010 to AWS S3, stored as yearly CSV files
     * (`get_sales_data.py`): Collect Iowa Liquor Sales data from Socrata API and transfer to AWS S3, grabbed and stored as monthly CSV and parquet files
 * Stage raw data in staging tables:
     * (`create_tables.py`): (Drop and) Create all staging, OLTP, and OLAP tables